campbell/spree_simple_reports/README.md

 - Grouping by customer

-Copyright (c) 2011 [Torsten Rüger], released under the New BSD License
+Copyright (c) 2011 [Torsten Ruger], released under the New BSD License